locationtech/geomesa/docs/user/accumulo/install.rst

     See :ref:`slf4j_configuration` for information about configuring the SLF4J implementation.

-Due to licensing restrictions, dependencies for shape file support and raster ingest must be separately installed.
+Due to licensing restrictions, dependencies for shape file support must be separately installed.
 Do this with the following commands:

 .. code-block:: bash